DevMountain/alexa-instructions/README.md

         GetWeatherIntent what is the temperature in {new york | city} today GetWeatherIntent how is the weather today in {phoenix | city}
     ```
 The more examples you provide, the more accurate Alexa will be at launching your skill at the correct times.
 For the intent that has a slot, we need to provide an example of something the user might say, along with the name of the slot in the format shown above.
-Save this as a separate file somewhere in your application.
+Save this along with your intent schema as a separate file somewhere in your application.
 You'll need it later when you sit down with your mentor to set up the alexa skill on the developer portal.

-1. The first part of the application we'll want to implement are the event handlers.
+1. Back in ```index.js```, the first part of the application we'll want to implement are the event handlers.
 We defined the events our app will handle in the Intent Schema we defined above.
 The handler object we create here will contain a key for each event we defined earlier.
 Here is an example that would work with the demo JSON file from the previous section:

     ```
     var handlers = {